This Content Was Last Updated on March 3, 2023 by Jessica Garbett

 - How much experience their senior staff members have, and how obtained

-For more details about our staff, visit the about us section of our web site.
-Our senior staff have 100 years of small business accountancy experience between them – not much phases us!
+For more details about our staff, visit the About Us section of our web site.
+Our senior staff have in excess of 100 years small business accountancy experience between them.

 Our client base covers a wide variety of sectors.
-A lot of our clients are personal service companies, the remainder are an assortment of clients covering sectors like retail, hotels, property development, construction and many more.
+A lot of our clients are Personal Service Companies, the remainder are an assortment of clients covering sectors like retail, hotels, property development, construction and many more.
+We have a Daughter Business working in the Yoga and Mind/Body sector, our MD being a Yoga Teacher and Yoga Therapist.

 You should have a written quote in advance for the work you require.

-You need to be clear what is included in this quote, eg does it include personal tax returns (often charged extra), ad hoc meetings and phone calls (again often charged extra) or is it fully inclusive.
+You need to be clear what is included in this quote, eg is it fully inclusive, or are there extras?
+For example does the quotation include:personal tax returns, directors payroll, ad hoc meetings and phone calls which are often subject to additional charges.

 Is this price fixed, or merely indicative?
 If indicative, what are the hourly rates?

-Fixed fees are the modern way of pricing accountancy services, and you should be cautious of a firm who simply quote hourly rates with a “About £xxx” when you press them.
+Fixed fees are the modern way of pricing accountancy services, and you should be cautious if you are simply quoted hourly rates or given estimates of “About £xxx”.

 Ask about payment terms – is a monthly payment available, or is it pay annually?
-What does the accountant prefer, what do you prefer?
+What does the accountant prefer?
+What do you prefer?
+What are the payment terms?

 We agree a fixed fee for all routine work with our clients, charging non routine items separately – about 95% of our clients pay the fixed fee only, and when non routine items come into play clients are always told in advance.
-We welcome monthly payment terms, and about 75% of our clients pay that way.
+We welcome monthly payment terms, and the majority of our clients pay that way.

 This is perhaps the most nebulous area, as each accountancy firm will have a different style, and each client different requirements.